-It was not as if the losses would have hit Lord Hesketh that hard.
-He was, after all, in a position to fund the F1 team which bore his name.
-The noble lord's goal with the V1000 was nothing less than to resurrect the British motorcycle industry... well, his part in it, anyway!
-And, he could have succeeded .
-The Hesketh was not a bad bike... for the most part!
+It was not as if the losses would hit Hesketh hard.
+After all, Lord Hesketh funded the F1 team which bore his name.
+Along with some sponsors, of course.
+Certainly, the noble lord did not lack for ambition.
+His goal with the V1000 was nought less than the resurrection of the British bike industry.
+And he almost succeeded ... up to a point.
+For, the V1000 was by no means a bad bike.
 It was stylish, for starters.
-So far so good!
-When it came to the cycle parts, everything was tickety-boo, too.
-The frame was made from nickel-plated steel tubing, do not you know?
+And when it came to the cycle parts, everything was tickety-boo, too.
+The frame was made from nickel-plated steel tubing.
 Suspension was by Marzocchi.
-And Brembo supplied the disc brakes.
-As you would expect, then, the V1000 handled and stopped to perfection!
-Why, then, did a bike so steeped in quality fail?
+Disc brakes by Brembo.
+As you would expect, then, the V1000 handled and stopped with aplomb.
+So far, so good!
+Why, then, did the bike fail?
 Did it, perhaps, have an Achilles' heel?

 Lord Hesketh's choice of engine designer could not be faulted.
 Weslake were at the top of their game.
-What they did not know about four-stroke motors was not worth knowing.
-But somehow, something went awry.
-The V-twin which left the Weslake workshop was noisy, and prone to leak oil... not good!
+What they did not know about 4-strokes was not worth knowing.
+But, something went badly awry.
+When tested, the V-twin was noisy - and prone to leak oil.
 The gearbox was basic, at best.
-Notwithstanding, the twin cams and four valves per cylinder still belted out 86bhp - and did so smoothly enough.
-Top speed was 120mph... pretty quick, at the time.
-So, things certainly were not all bad!
-Sadly, though, there were enough 'rotten apples' to sully the bike as a whole ... at least, in buyers' minds.
-Which was a shame - because Lord Hesketh's vision for the V1000 should have led to a good British motorcycle.
-In true folly fashion, though, it finished up a mere 'whimsy' - which had promised so much, but delivered so little.
-Anyway, hats off to his Lordship for trying!
+That said, the twin-cam set-up, with four valves per pot, gave 86bhp - and did so smoothly.
+Top speed was a cool 120mph.
+So, things certainly were not all bad.
+Sadly, though, there were more than enough 'issues', to sow doubts in buyers' minds.
+Which was a shame.
+Because Lord Hesketh's vision for the V1000 could have led to a good British bike.
+Maybe even a great one.
+In true folly fashion, though, it finished up mere whimsy.
+The Hesketh V1000 promised so much - but delivered so little.
+Anyway - hats off to his Lordship for trying!